bluebirdsan/ArchComp/comparison.md

 ### ARMv2

-It has thiry-one (31) general-purpose 32-bit registers.
+It had thirty-one general-purpose 32-bit registers.
 At any time, 16 registers are visible, others are used to speed up exception processing.
 Two of visible registers have special functions: link register, holds the address of the next instruction; program counter, it is used as a pointer to the instruction which is two instructions after the instruction being executed.

 ### MIPS R2000

-It had thirty-two (32) 32-bit general-purpose registers and three (3) 32-bit special registers: *pc* (program counter) that always contains the address of the next instruction to be executed; *hi* and *lo* hold the result of multiplication or division.
+It had thirty-two 32-bit general-purpose registers and three (3) 32-bit special registers: *pc* (program counter) that always contains the address of the next instruction to be executed; *hi* and *lo* hold the result of multiplication or division.